 - Gather Critical Documents.
 To prepare for an Arizona divorce case, it is critical to gather financial documents, such as bank statements, tax returns, investment and stock statements, as well as documentations related to debts.

 - Focus On Communication.
 While it may be difficult, it is vital to maintain open lines of communication with an ex-spouse, especially if children are involved.
 If possible, it may be advantageous to come to an agreement on key issues such as property division and child custody, which can help reduce the amount of time and expense involved in a divorce case.

 - Prepare For Court.
 If an individual is unable to come to an agreement with a spouse, a case may proceed to trial.
 It is important to be prepared for court by attending all hearings and providing your divorce attorney with all relevant information and documentation.

 - Look Out For Your Well-being.
 Contested divorces can be stressful and emotionally draining experiences.
 It is important to take care of yourself by seeking support from friends and family, as well as other professionals (if needed).

 Schedule A Consultation With An Experienced Phoenix Contested Divorce Lawyer.

-Our firm’s Scottsdale divorce attorney understands that contested divorces can be contentious and complex.
-Mr. Thomas is an experienced, zealous advocate who provides his clients with personal attention and care to successfully resolve their contested dissolutions.
+As a contested divorce lawyer serving Phoenix and the surrounding communities, I understand that divorce can be contentious and complex.
+I zealously advocate for clients and provide personal attention and care to successfully resolve their contested dissolutions.